tsmolka/ansible-toolbox/README.md

 This repository contains a collection of tools that might be useful when working with [Ansible][].

+## Scripts

+* `ansible-eval` script allows you to evaluate arbitrary expression directly from the command line.
-The `ansible-role` script allows you to run a role from the command line.
+* `ansible-role` script allows you to run a role from the command line.

-The `ansible-task` script allows you to run a task list directly from the command line.
+* `ansible-task` script allows you to run a task list directly from the command line.
+* `ansible-password-vault` script allows you to pass password to `ansible-vault` via environment variables (e.g. `ANSIBLE_VAULT_PASSWORD`).

+## Examples

 For example, if you have a role `roles/testrole`, you can run it on localhost like this: